hashicorp/nomad/website/source/guides/web-ui/submitting-a-job.html.md

 ## Preemptions

-Another class of potential issues when planning a job is preemptions.
+Another class of potential issues when planning a job is [preemptions](/docs/internals/scheduling/preemption.html).
 This happens when the cluster does not have capacity for your job, but your job is a high priority and the cluster has preemptions enabled.

 ~> Screenshot (Job plan preemptions)

-Unlike with placement failures, when you submit a job that has expected preemptions, the job is will start.
+Unlike with placement failures, when you submit a job that has expected preemptions, the job will start.
 However, other allocations will be stopped to free up capacity.

-Note that with Nomad OSS, only system jobs can preempt allocations.
+~> With Nomad OSS, only system jobs can preempt allocations.
 Nomad Enterprise allows for both service and batch type jobs to preempt lower priority allocations.

 ## Job Overview